QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Introduction

 We begin with a general overview of the theory of multi-dimensional spectroscopy, its implementation in our code, and describe its installation and required components.
 We then present a few model calculations showing how one can setup, compute, and interpret the results.
 Our intention is that the code provides a robust and adaptable platform for both theory and experimental groups working in this area.
+To maintain the brevity of the article, the complete code for these simulations is available in Examples 1 and 2 on the Google Colab platform and the input parameters for various functions and methods in the package are thoroughly explained in the Appendix.